Category: current career memos and observations

 It’s an odd thing to achieve a lifelong dream and find, almost immediately, another one waiting on the horizon.
 You’d think the satisfaction of achievement would be more long-lasting.
 That you’d arrive, exhale, feel the horizon stop moving and the dream finally settle into place.
 But that’s not how it works, not for me at least.

 When I was younger I used to drop off Eugene’s prints at Windle so he could put them into his book.
-I’d collect them in from the photo labs on my bike, cycle them to wherever Eugene needed them, the salon or the agency, hand them over to reception, and leave.
+I’d collect them from the photo lab on my bike, cycle them to wherever Eugene needed them, the salon or the agency, hand them over to reception, and leave.
 I’d stand in the salon for those brief moments and feel the atmosphere, a buzz.
 I knew then, that if I ever was going to work in a salon Windle was the place.

 It took me decades to get there.
 There was a career break in the middle, I took a decade to focus on what I’ve always known to be my true vocation: bringing up my children.
 Life took the shape it needed to take.
 The dream sat where dreams sit when you can’t act on them.
 Not gone.
 Just waiting.